KechrisLab/ProteinNetworks/README.md

 This repository contains the R code for Koningsberg et al., Proteomic Networks and Related Genetic Variants Associated with Smoking and Chronic Obstructive Pulmonary Disease (submitted).

-Two folders contains the source code and analysis code:
+Two folders contain the source code and analysis code:

 - NetworkExtractCode: Analysis R script of extracting proteomics networks using SmCCNet for each combination of phenotype & cohort.
   - soma_adjusted_aa_fev1.R: SmCCNet pipeline analysis script with the phenotype of FEV1 within the African American cohort.